The World of Competitive Eating

 The inaugural Nathan’s contest is said to have been a bet-settling deal to determine which of four immigrants was the most patriotic.
 Legend has it that an Irishman named Jim Mullen scoffed 13 dogs and buns and won.

-However, the first organized affair was in 1972 and it’s been held annually ever since.
-At first, spectators were numbered in the hundreds, but now they turn up in the tens of thousands and the sports network ESPN covers the event; it drew almost two million viewers in 2011.
+The first organized affair was in 1972, however, and it’s been held annually ever since.
+At first, spectators were numbered in the hundreds, but now they turn up in the tens of thousands and the sports network ESPN covers the event.
+It drew almost two million viewers in 2011.

 Joey Chestnut vs. Takeru Kobayashi